nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 <4-byte xUDT flags> <Variable length bytes, extension data>
 ```

-Depending on the content of `flags`, different extension data might be attached:
+Depending on the content of `flags`, which is represented as a 32-bit unsigned
+integer in little-endian format, different extension data might be attached:

 • If `flags & 0x1FFFFFFF` is 0, no extension data is required.
 Note a
 backward-compatible way of viewing things, which is that a plain sUDT cell also